Mequinenza: Modern and contemporary age

 Between the 15th and 16th centuries, a time of misery and hunger happens with several revolts due to the oppression of some gentlemen.
-In the year 1697 Fray Miguel de Salas writes the book "Vida de Santa Agathoclia, virgin and martyr, patron of Mequinenza".
-During the reign of Carlos II were devekioed silkworm farming industries that would continue active until the arrival of the War of succession in 1705.
+In the year 1697 Fray Miguel de Salas wrote the book "Vida de Santa Agathoclia, virgin and martyr, patron of Mequinenza".
+During the reign of Carlos II, silkworm farming industries were developed that would continue active until the arrival of the War of succession in 1705.
 Different wars such as the Catalan Civil War (1462–1472) and different Spanish internal battles in also devastated the town and the castle during the 16th and 17th centuries.

 In 1810 during the Napoleonic invasion, General Louis-Gabriel Suchet -as Ramon Berenguer IV did in 1149- conquered Mequinenza, Fraga and Lerida.
-This facilitates the conquest of the whole of the Bajo Cinca and the Segriá regions, and as a result of this figure "Mequinenza" in the Arc de Triomphe of Paris as one of the great victories of Napoleon.
-In 1812 Mequinenza became part of the French department of the Bouches of the Ebro.
+This facilitates the conquest of the whole of the Bajo Cinca and the Segriá regions, and as a result of this figure "Mequinenza" in the Arc de Triomphe of Paris was one of the great victories of Napoleon.
+In 1812 Mequinenza became part of the French Department of the Bouches of the Ebro.
 Mequinenza was recovered for the Spaniards by troops of General Copons in 1814 thanks to an audacious stratagem of the adventurer Juan Van Halen.
 In 1831 the town and the castle already belonged to the Dukes of Medinaceli.

 Once again under the rule of the Bourbons, the strategic castle of Mequinenza and its surroundings were transformed and conditioned again to adapt to new forms of warfare with artillery and infantry equipped with rifles.
 The Duke of Orléans also ordered to expand and strengthen the road parallel to the Ebro river that connected Mequinenza with Tortosa.
 In the enlightened environment of the mid-18th century in Spain, José Ferrer Beltrán was born in Mequinenza, a priest who stood out for his role as a musician as an organist for the cathedrals of Lérida, Pamplona and Oviedo.
 He also became a close friend of the Asturian politician Gaspar Melchor de Jovellanos.
 The old undiscovered city of Octogesa also attracted many adventurers as the French diplomat and writer Jean-François de Bourgoing that evoked the possible link between the Mequinenza town and the Roman Octogesa of Julius Caesar.

 At the dawn of the 19th century, the economic situation of Mequinenza had not changed substantially and agriculture continued to be the main economic source.
 Mudejar irrigation techniques and large treadmills were still used close to the Ebro river.
-In 1802, Charles IV granted the consent for the construction in Mequinenza of a new parish church, designed by the architect José de Yarza in the Neo-Renaissance style.
+In 1802, Charles IV granted consent for the construction in Mequinenza of a new parish church, designed by the architect José de Yarza in the Neo-Renaissance style.
 The works began in 1802 and lasted until 1808.